What to expect at a Judicial Pre-trial Meeting

 Who attends a Judicial Pre-Trial?

 Most often only the Crown and your lawyer will attend the pre-trial.
-An accused will only attend a judicial pre-trial if they are unrepresented.
+If someone is unrepresented, they will not go to a judicial pre-trial.

 What are the Criteria for Judicial Pre-Trial?

 Following the Crown pre-trial, an accused can request a judicial pre-trial.
-An accused may request a judicial pre-trial if they are missing disclosure (information police and Crown have about their case) or wish to encourage plea negotiations with the Crown.
+For Instance, an accused may request a judicial pre-trial if they are missing disclosure (information police and Crown have about their case) or wish to encourage plea negotiations with the Crown.

 Judicial pre-trials are encouraged, and the following cases should be scheduled for a judicial pre-trial: